OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/case_recorders.rst

 .. literalinclude:: ../../../examples/openmdao.examples.simple/openmdao/examples/simple/case_recorders.py

 Here, we set ``opt_problem.recorders`` to be a list that contains the JSON recorder.
-OpenMDAO also constains a BSON recorder which records the data in a more compact format.
-The `JSONCaseRecorder` takes a filename as an argument and the file will be written in the directory where you execute this Python file.
+OpenMDAO also constains a BSON recorder which records the data in a more compact format. :ref:`JSONCaseRecorder <openmdao.lib.casehandlers.jsoncase.py>` takes a filename as an argument and the file will be written in the directory where you execute this Python file.
 To open the file, we use a :ref:`CaseDataset <openmdao.lib.casehandlers.query.py>` object.
 The arguments for creating a `CaseDataset` object are the file name and file type. `CaseDataset` objects have a variety of methods for controlling what information is read from the file.
 In this example, we use `by_case` to specify that the data should be ordered by case number and`fecth` to read the data into memory.
 For simplicity, we just print each case to the console.

 At the end of the top-level assembly's ``run()``, all case recorders are closed.
 Each type of recorder defines its own implementation of ``close()``,